kvegter/gsummit2024/README.md

 What POIs are along a route?
 - Can we make revenue from referral commissions?
 Find busier routes during tourism season?

-Now open neodash in the browser in a new tab with this url https://neodash.graphapp.io/.
-When you use AuraDB Free or the Neo4j Sandbox.
-Use http://neodash.graphapp.io/ when you have a Database running in the Neo4j Desktop.
+Now open neodash in the browser in a new tab.
+When you use AuraDB Free or the Neo4j Sandbox with  https://neodash.graphapp.io/ .
+When you have a database running in the Neo4j Desktop use http://neodash.graphapp.io/ .

 Connect to your Neo4j Instance.